 Program income collected is used to cover service units in the month it is collected.
 At year end, program income may be used for one time purchases with approval of AAAWM staff.
+Individual program income may not come from fundraising events.

-Program income is that income which is dependent upon the availability of funds from AASA.
-Income that is earned independent of the availability of funds from AASA is considered to be other resources.
+Program income is that income which is dependent upon the availability of funds from Michigan Department of Health and Human Services, Bureau of Aging, Community Living, and Supports (ACLS).
+Income that is earned independent of the availability of funds from ACLS is considered to be other resources.

 - a.
 All program participants shall be encouraged to and offered a confidential and voluntary opportunity to contribute toward the costs of providing the service received.
 No one may be denied service for failing to make a donation. - c.
-Private pay or locally funded fee-for-service programs must be separate and distinct from grant funded programs. - d.
-Except for program income, no paid or volunteer staff person of any service program may solicit contributions from program participants, offer for sale any type of merchandise or service, or seek to encourage the acceptance of any particular belief or philosophy by any program participant.
+Private pay or locally funded fee-for-service programs must be separate and distinct from grant funded programs.

-- e.
+- d.
+Except for program income, no paid or volunteer staff person of any service program may solicit contributions from program participants, offer for sale any type of merchandise or service, or seek to encourage the acceptance of any particular belief or philosophy by any program participant. - e.
 Each program must have in place a written procedure for handling all donations/contributions, upon receipt, which includes at a minimum: - 1) Daily counting and recording of all receipts by two, unrelated individuals. - 2) Provisions for sealing, written acknowledgement and transporting of receipts to either deposit in a financial institution or secure storage until a deposit can be arranged. - 3) Reconciliation of deposit records and collection records by someone other than the depositor or counter(s).